Ellqany/ANPR-Emgu/readme.md

 ## ANPR

-Use emoji cv to Detect Car plate and read its data
+Use Opencv Sharp to Detect Car plate and read its data